isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 </li>
 <li>
 <p>No semantic/data format and standard restrictions&nbsp;such as DCSA and
-BIMCO and work with any of your existing transmission protocol like email, FTP</p>
+BIMCO and works with any of your existing transmission protocol like email, FTP etc</p>
 </li>
 <li>
 <p><em>Best practices enable scalability and cross-platform interoperability so you and your trading partners are free to choose your preferred TradeTrust-enabled system (no need for all parties to use a common digital platform and contractual rulebook)</em>